STD Symptoms: What to Watch For

 Pelvic Pain

-Could indicate: chlamydia, gonorrhea (advanced stages)
+Could indicate: chlamydia, gonorrhea (PID)

 Fever

-Could indicate: herpes, syphilis, HIV, hepatitis
+Could indicate: HIV, herpes, syphilis, hepatitis

 Night Sweats